Last updated: July 22, 2026

 Every price carries an implied probability, the win rate the odds say you need to break even.
 Flip the decimal odds to find it: 1 / decimal odds.
 The three-leg +600 parlay from earlier (decimal 7.00) implies 1 / 7.00 = 14.3%.
 So that ticket needs to hit about one time in seven just to break even over the long run.

 This is the most useful habit a calculator can build, because it reframes the payout.
 A +4,741 six-leg parlay is not free money waiting to happen.
 Its roughly 2% implied chance is the calculator quietly telling you how often it expects to lose.
 The real question is never how big the payout is.
 It is whether each leg's true chance of winning is higher than the price implies, which is the definition of a positive expected value bet.
-Build a parlay out of legs that clear that bar and the math tilts your way.
+Build a parlay out of legs that clear that bar and the math works in your favor over the long run.
 Build it out of longshots chasing the payout and the implied probability is telling you the truth.

 Here is the honest read a calculator will never give you.
 Every leg you add multiplies the sportsbook's vig along with the payout, so the more legs you stack, the harder the whole ticket has to fight the house edge.
 It is why a random six-leg parlay of coin-flip prices is a long-term loser no matter how good the payout looks.

 Parlays are still worth betting in two specific cases.
-The first is when every leg is one you would place on its own because the price beats the true odds — a real positive expected value bet.
+The first is when every leg is one you would place on its own because the price beats the true odds, a real positive expected value bet.
+That gives you a concrete decision rule instead of a gut feel: only add a leg when its true chance of winning clears the implied probability its price sets, the same 1-divided-by-decimal number from the implied-probability section above.
 Stack good prices and the edge compounds in your favor; stack bad ones and the vig grinds it away.
-The second is small: a two- or three-leg parlay of legs you genuinely like, shopped for the best number on each, is a reasonable swing.
+The second is small: a two- or three-leg parlay of legs you actually like, shopped for the best number on each, is a reasonable swing.
 Chasing a ten-leg lottery ticket is entertainment, not strategy, and the payout chart above is the math behind why.

 How do you calculate a parlay payout?